The US Department of Homeland Security defines Cybersecurity as:

-Integrity – involves maintaining the consistency, accuracy and trustworthiness of data over its entire lifecycle.
-You have to be able to guarantee that information has not been altered in an unauthorized manor.
+Integrity – involves maintaining the consistency, accuracy, and trustworthiness of data over its entire lifecycle.
+You have to be able to guarantee that information has not been altered in an unauthorized manner.
 How is this achieved?
 This is monitored by establishing a set of controls and safeguards to be able to determine if something unauthorized has happened.
 Checksums, version control, and digital signatures for evidence of logins, messages sent, electronic document viewing are a few ways to help track the integrity of the data.

 How to Protect Your Business from Cyber Threats

-Now that we’ve gotten the foundation of what cybersecurity is and the goal of maintaining the confidentiality, integrity and availability of your data, how can you begin successfully protecting your data from data breaches?
+Now that we’ve gotten the foundation of what cybersecurity is and the goal of maintaining the confidentiality, integrity, and availability of your data, how can you begin successfully protecting your data from data breaches?

 Here are four steps you should begin taking immediately:

 - Encrypt your data- Data encryption is a process that transforms sensitive data into complex code.
 This way, if an attacker steals the data, they won’t be able to use it.
 It’s great practice to encrypt all the information while in transit or in storage.

 - Back up your data regularly- One of the best proactive measures you can take is to back up all of your data and store it elsewhere.
 This will allow you to have access to your data if your systems are taken offline, or hackers steal your data and hold it for ransom.